 “I have always been interested in infectious diseases, so I applied to a lab working on zoonotic viruses, in biosafety level four laboratory,” he said.
 “It was very exciting working in such an environment with the space suit and working with very deadly viruses.
 When you're working with such deadly viruses you have to be very calm and quiet and control every one of your gestures.
 It was one of the most exciting experiences of my life.”

 Working in such a high-stakes lab taught Kevin the value of planning and control.
 Though it was fun to feel every day like he was on the set of a movie, he also broadened his skillset, making him perfect for his current role – overseeing Veterinary Professional Services for RMS near Lyon, France.
-His veterinary background, coupled with his rigid training in biosafety, makes him a careful biosecurity caretaker for his sites’ animal colonies.
+His veterinary background, coupled with his rigid training in biosafety, makes him a careful biosecurity caretaker for his sites’ laboratory animal colonies.

 “When you deal with biosecurity it's quite similar to biosafety,” he said.
-“In the BSL IV there were a lot of procedures for biosafety, and biosecurity is exactly the opposite.
+“In the BSL IV laboratory there were a lot of procedures for biosafety, and biosecurity is exactly the opposite.
 So for biosafety you ensure that your virus will not get out of the lab, and for biosecurity you have to be sure that [contaminants] will not enter the lab.”

 He is also adept at recognizing the needs of clients, since he himself was a Charles River client before he started working for RMS.
-For his role he can deal with anything from client services to quality assurance; surgery to health monitoring; and often he is dealing with emergencies.
+For his role he can deal with anything from client services to quality assurance; surgery to animal health monitoring; and often he is dealing with emergencies.

 “I remember that during my recruiting interview, I presented myself as a Swiss knife for a biology,” he said.

 Even if he doesn’t have the right tool, he knows where to get it.
 “If you need to cut a tree, you will not do that with a hammer,” he said.